 What You Eat Affects Cognition

-This reaction to a simple breakfast surprised me at first.
+This reaction to a simple breakfast change surprised me at first.
 Until I realized that all the research and writing I’ve done on nootropics over the last few years.
 It should have warned me not to mess with what I knew instinctively worked well.

 Organic, free-range, pastured, cage-free eggs are the ultimate brain food.
 Eggs come with: